ZeroTrace AirLeak

 Don't publish identifiable data

-Switch to Setup mode when not capturing
+Switch to Setup when not capturing

-When you're moving locations, in a meeting, or otherwise not actively monitoring, switch to Setup.
-This:
+When you're moving locations or not actively monitoring, switch to Setup.
+The radio stops scanning, so you're not accumulating data you'll never use.

 What about active scan?